Indonesia Insurance

 Pharmacies in Indonesia

-During your stay in Indonesia, we recommend you visit only large pharmacy chains such as apotik or Kimia Farma.
-These pharmacies are often found in large cities.
+During your stay in Indonesia, we recommend that you only visit large pharmacy chains such as apotik or Kimia Farma.
+These pharmacies are often found in major cities.
 Choosing smaller establishments exposes you to the danger of buying counterfeit, out-of-date or poorly preserved medicines.

 Dental care in Indonesia

 There are many dental practices in Indonesia.
-Consultation prices are lower than in Europe or North America.
-Here is an example of a private practice price:
+In addition, consultation prices are lower than in Europe or North America.
+Here’s an example of a private practice price:

 The emergency department in Indonesia

-Indonesia has over 18,300 islands, 6,000 of which are uninhabited, and the emergency services are not sufficiently developed to cover the whole country.
+Indonesia has over 18,300 islands, 6,000 of which are uninhabited.
+Moreover, emergency services are not sufficiently developed to care for patients throughout the country.
 If you’re planning excursions to remote areas of Indonesia, make sure you have your own means of transport in case of emergency.
-In France, dial 119 to be put in touch with an ambulance service.
+Within the country, dial 119 to reach an ambulance service.
+If you need to contact the police, dial 110, and if you need to contact the fire department, dial 113.

 Hospitals in Indonesia

-Indonesia currently has over 1,780 private hospitals and more than 1,000 public hospitals.
-Indonesia has just 5 internationally accredited hospitals:
+Indonesia currently has over 1,780 private hospitals and over 1,000 public hospitals.
+Indonesia also boasts a number of internationally renowned hospitals:

-There are also some pretty good non-accredited hospitals in Bali and Surabaya.
-For example, the Siloam Hospital in Surabaya is one of the city’s largest hospitals, with 160 operational beds and a host of modern facilities.
+Some people consider some non-accredited hospitals in Bali and Surabaya to be quite good.
+For example, the Siloam Hospital in Surabaya is one of the city’s largest hospitals, with 160 operational beds and many modern facilities.

 However, the fact that Indonesia only has 5 internationally-accredited hospitals, and only recently, shows that the health sector is still in full development.
-As an expatriate, it is highly recommended that you visit an Indonesian hospital for primary care only.
-If you need to be hospitalized for a serious injury or infection, we recommend repatriation to neighboring countries where the health sector is much more developed.
-Like Singapore, Thailand or Vietnam, or to your home country.
-What’s more, as a general rule, hospitals will only admit you once your insurance has been validated or they have proof that you can pay.
+As an expatriate, we therefore strongly recommend that you visit an Indonesian hospital for primary care only.
+If you need to be hospitalized for a serious injury or infection, we recommend that you be repatriated to neighboring countries where the healthcare sector is much more developed.
+For example, Singapore, Thailand or Vietnam, or to your home country.
+What’s more, hospitals will only admit you if your insurance has been validated, or if they have proof that you can pay.
 Even in an extreme emergency, they may take the time to check your means of payment.

-That’s why, if you’re planning to expatriate to Indonesia, don’t forget to take out international health insurance, which will cover you against extremely high medical repatriation costs and ensure that you’re quickly taken care of.
+That’s why, if you’re planning to expatriate to Indonesia, don’t forget to take out repatriation insurance, which will enable you to receive prompt treatment.

 Paramedical care in Indonesia